Frequently Asked Questions: Visas, Green Cards & Immigration Law

 If none of the above exceptions fit you, you may still be eligible for an exception available to close family members of U.S. citizen or a lawfully admitted permanent residence, in the form of a waiver for humanitarian purposes, family unity, or in the public interest of the United States.

-At the Law Offices of Vaughan de Kirby, we know how important it is for you to get all the information necessary to qualify for your Green Card.
+At Jatoi & de Kirby, APC, we know how important it is for you to get all the information necessary to qualify for your Green Card.
 If you are concerned that Communist Party affiliations may disqualify you, our San Francisco immigration attorneys can advise your current status and eligibility for an exception, allowing you peace of mind.
 Call us today at 415-221-2345 for more information.

 Iranian Citizens and the EB-5 Program- Are They Compatible?